Rutuja-Ghogare/SnakeGame/README.md

-created a snake game using python
+Created a snake game using python

 Follow these steps to run this game:
 - pip3 install pygame